Iranian-backed hackers stole data from U.S. government contractor

 The FBI declined comment.

-Resecurity informed Citrix executives of the first cyber attack in a December 28 email, Yoo told NBC News.
+Resecurity informed Citrix executives of the first cyberattack in a Dec.
+28 email, Yoo said.

 Yoo said his firm, which has been tracking the Iranian-linked group for years, has reason to believe that Iridium broke its way into Citrix's network about 10 years ago, and has been lurking inside the company's system ever since.

-"Once an attacker goes into an environment and compromises one account that's just the first stage.
-And what we uncovered and through our own analysis is a very sophisticated campaign," said Yoo.
+"Once an attacker goes into an environment and compromises one account, that's just the first stage.
+And what we uncovered and through our own analysis is a very sophisticated campaign," he said.

 Citrix sells workplace software to government agencies and corporations around the world that allow employees to work remotely from their own desktops or mobile devices off a centralized data center.

+“Government contractors often hold sensitive information.
+Remember that the ‘OPM breach’ included breaches of contractors who were conducting background investigations for OPM and were holding very sensitive information about individuals seeking or holding clearances,” she said.

+In the case of Citrix, even if the hack did not gain access to company operations, it’s possible that adversaries could gain insights into the company’s network configuration and the defenses of the government agencies, Spaulding said.
+And that would make hacking those government agencies easier, she said.

-The breach of Citrix's computer network gave the hackers access to private communication with government agencies about various sensitive IT projects involving the FBI, the Missile Defense Agency, the Defense Logistics Agency, the White House communications agency, the Defense Information Systems Agency (DISA) and others, Yoo said.
+The breach of Citrix's computer network gave the hackers access to private communication with government agencies about various sensitive information technology projects involving the FBI, the Missile Defense Agency, the Defense Logistics Agency, the White House communications agency, the Defense Information Systems Agency (DISA) and others, Yoo said.

 Iridium targeted Citrix to get at the company’s government clients, Resecurity experts said.
 "It's an ideal scenario to attack customers in various verticals including the government and military," Yoo said.

-The goal is to hack into sensitive US government systems, Yoo said.
+The goal is to hack into sensitive U.S. government systems, he said.
 "We do believe that they are being targeted."

 Resecurity experts also said an Iranian-linked group with ties to Iridium was suspected in an attempted hack into Israel's missile alert system more than a year ago.